dumblob/after-dark/README.md

 After Dark also ships [as an NPM module](https://www.npmjs.com/package/after-dark) as a convenience for users.
 Use it to integrate After Dark into an existing publishing workflow.

+### Usage

+Use [Online Help](https://after-dark.habd.as/feature/online-help/) to learn how to set-up and use After Dark.
+Help docs may be served locally and do not require an Internet connection to function.

 ### Upgrading

 Run the [Upgrade Script](https://after-dark.habd.as/feature/upgrade-script/) to check for updates and upgrade automatically: